OZO FHIR implementation guide

 Definition

-The entity (practitioner or related person) who initiated the thread
+The individual (practitioner or related person) who initiated the thread.
+Must be an individual for auditability purposes.

 ShortWho created the thread